feathersjs/docs/guides/chat/processing.md

 # Processing data

-Now that we can [create and authenticate users](./authentication.md), we are going to process data, sanitize the input we get from the client and add additional information.
+Now that we can [create and authenticate users](./authentication.md), we are going to process data, sanitize the input we get from the client and add extra information.

-## Sanitizing new message
+## Sanitize new message

-When creating a new message, we automatically sanitize our input, add the user that sent it and include the date the message has been created before saving it in the database.
+When creating a new message, we automatically sanitize our input, add the user that sent it and include the date the message has been created, before saving it in the database.
 This is where [hooks](../basics/hooks.md) come into play.
-In our case specifically a *before* hook.
+In this specific case, a *before* hook.
 To create a new hook we can run:

 ```
 feathers generate hook
 ```

-The hook we want to create will be called `process-message`.
-Since we want to pre-process our data, the next prompt asking for what kind of hook, we will choose `before` from the list (and confirming enter).
+Let's call this hook `process-message`.
+We want to pre-process client-provided data.
+Therefore, in the next prompt asking for what kind of hook, choose `before` and press Enter.

-Next we will see a list of all our services we can add this hook to.
-For this hook we will only choose the `messages` service (navigate to the entry with the arrow keys and select it with the space key).
+Next a list of all our services is displayed.
+For this hook, only choose the `messages` service.
+Navigate to the entry with the arrow keys and select it with the space key.

 A hook can run before any number of [service methods](../../api/services.md).
-For this specific hook we will only select `create`.
-After confirming the last prompt we will see something like this:
+For this specific hook, only select `create`.
+After confirming the last prompt you should see something like this:

 ![The process-message hook prompts](./assets/process-message.png)

-This will create our hook and wire it up to the service we selected.
-Now it is time to add some code.
+A hook was generated and wired up to the selected service.
+Now it's time to add some code.
 Update `src/hooks/process-message.js` to look like this:

 ```js
 // Use this hook to manipulate incoming or outgoing data.